 Bourbon with a decanter.

-Here is an option that might be more appropriate for the men hosting a holiday get-together.
+Here’s an option that might be more appropriate for the men hosting a holiday get-together.
 I love decanters so I always have my eye out for good deals.
-During certain parts of the year Homegoods has these for $10-20.
+During certain parts of the year, Homegoods has these for $10-20.
 Bourbon is definitely having a moment right now so this gift might be appreciated by host or hostess!

 Wine and a tea towel.

-This may be one of the most used ways to dress up wine but it is so versatile depending on what kind of towel you use!
-My favorite way to give wine this way is to wrap it up in a tea towel with a funny saying.
-I laugh so much when I’m reading them in the store!
+This may be one of the most common ways to dress up wine but it is so versatile depending on what kind of towel you use!
+My favorite way to give wine this way is to wrap it up in a funny tea towel.
+(Am I the only one that laughs out loud and says yes! in the store while reading them?)

 Cocktail in a box.

 Keep in mind these ideas aren’t just good for the holidays!
-Really all of them can be changed to suit anytime based on the trimming you use.
+Really all of them can be changed to suit anytime based on the trimmings you use.

-Now that the pesky hostess gift is handled, you can stress about what you are going to wear to the party (ha!)
-I hope you find some of these ideas handy during this holiday season!!
+And now that the pesky hostess gift is handled, you can stress about what you’re going to wear to the party.